What is Financial Literacy?

 Why is Financial Literacy Important?

 In recent decades, credit, loans and investment instruments have become increasingly widespread throughout society.
 This has made it even more imperative for individuals to understand how to use them responsibly.
+In addition, instability in the financial markets and rising inflation rates are putting more pressure on individuals to be more careful about their finances.
 Being financially literate can help avoid pitfalls such as unsustainable debt, poor credit, bankruptcy, housing foreclosure, and other negative consequences.
-No matter your current financial standing, taking control of your finances through budgeting and investing can help you grow your money beyond what you thought was possible.
+No matter your current financial standing, taking control of your finances through financial literacy can help you elevate your financial position beyond what you thought was possible.